Exploring 11 Types of Drones: Features and Functions

 However, those who build them from scratch will find that they can easily outperform their store-bought counterparts.

-Since drones are becoming more and more popular, many models are released in the market, but only a few of them can make it big.
+Since drones are becoming increasingly popular, many models have been released on the market, but only a few can make it big.
 Racing drones are one of the best models that you can find today.

-These drones have been designed with speed in mind and great maneuverability, and they are built for performance and deliver just that.
+These drones have been designed with speed and great maneuverability in mind.
+They are built for performance and deliver just that.

 Flying racing drones can be exciting, challenging, and addictive.
 If you want to try one out, too, make sure to choose the right drone.